By Karen Freifeld and Nathan Layne

 Manafort has been charged with tax and bank fraud as well as failing to disclose foreign bank accounts.
 If found guilty on all charges, he could face eight to 10 years in prison, according to sentencing expert Justin Paperny.

-The closely watched case is expected to go to the 12-person jury later on Wednesday, after prosecutors and Manafort’s lawyers make their closing arguments and the judge issues instructions to the jury.
+The closely watched case was expected to go to the 12-person jury later on Wednesday, after Manafort’s lawyers make their closing arguments and the judge issues instructions to the jury.

 The court experienced one of its most crowded days during Manafort’s trial, with a long line of people waiting to get in and others seated in an overflow room.

-Attorney Kevin Downing will likely deliver closing arguments for the defense and argue that Manafort did not intentionally engage in wrongdoing.
-The defense is expected to say Manafort was busy working and trusted his affairs to others.
+Attorneys Kevin Downing and Richard Westling will likely deliver closing arguments for the defense and argue that Manafort did not intentionally engage in wrongdoing.
+They are expected to say Manafort was busy working and trusted his affairs to others.

 The defense has portrayed him as living a secret life of infidelity and embezzlement.